CQRS, Event Sourcing, Kafka, Event-Driven Architecture, Microservices, Data Streaming

 Consider an order management system.
 Commands include CreateOrder, ShipOrder, CancelOrder.
 Each produces corresponding events: OrderCreated, OrderShipped, OrderCanceled.

-Each consumer maintains its own projection, rebuilt from events if needed.
-If you add a new analytics requirement, you create a new consumer, replay the event history, and build the new view without touching the write side.
+Each consumer maintains its own projection, a denormalized view built from events.
+If you add a new analytics requirement, you create a new consumer, replay the event history from the beginning, and build the new view without touching the write side.

 Challenges and Trade-offs

 Operational overhead increases.
 You're managing event stores, multiple read models, and the infrastructure to keep them synchronized.
-Storage grows since events accumulate over time, though Kafka's log compaction and retention policies help.
+Storage grows since events accumulate over time, though Kafka's retention policies help manage this.

 Not every system needs these patterns.
 Simple CRUD applications add unnecessary complexity with CQRS and Event Sourcing.
 These patterns shine in complex domains with high scalability requirements, critical audit needs, or sophisticated read patterns that differ significantly from write patterns.